Just like any big change in life, quitting smoking can be tough when you don’t have a solid support system that truly gets what you’re going through.

 Share helpful information with them

-Share articles, videos or even books with them about the risks of smoking and how quitting can improve their health.
+These could be articles, videos, or even books about the dangers of smoking and the many ways quitting can drastically improve their health and quality of life.

 Be there for them